The Seljuk Han of Anatolia

 STATE OF CONSERVATION, CURRENT USAGE

+After this road fell out of use, the han was left deserted and fell into ruins.
 The northern section of the barrel vault is in sound condition, but the rest is in ruins.

 Eravşar, O. & Yavuz, A.T.
 Kayseri- Elbistan Kervanyolu.
 Konya Kitabi X, 2007.